 Some inshore sampling in the nurseries for tiger pawns was conducted in 1998 and a FRDC (1999/222) project sampled for presence and abundance of seagrass and algal communities on both the eastern and western parts of Exmouth Gulf during 1999-2001 as part of a tiger prawn stock enhancement project.
-The Department continued sampling selected inshore sites for seagrass/algal abundance in 2003, 2005 and 2006.
+The Department continued sampling selected inshore sites for seagrass/algal abundance in 2003, 2005 and 2006(Loneragan et al. submitted).